dcermak/pytest_container/source/tutorials.rst

 .. code-block:: shell-session

-   ❯ poetry add --dev pytest-xdist
+   ❯ poetry add --group dev pytest-xdist

 It is recommended to create a new directory :file:`tests` for your tests to keep